persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-12-21-asp-net-6-basic-authentication.md

 ---

-A Vue 3 client towards a Web API by .NET 6 using BASIC Authentication
+A Vue 3 client towards a Web API by .NET 6 using Basic Authentication

 Traditional webhosting is used for this Application